Note

 Questions?
 Email scienceit@lbl.gov or join the CBorg Users Chat group on Google Workspace.

 The CBORG API provides access to a set of AI models hosted on-premises at Lawrence Berkeley National Laboratory.
-These models run entirely within LBL infrastructure — no data leaves the lab — making them suitable for sensitive research workflows.
+These models run entirely within LBL infrastructure — no data leaves the lab network.
+These models are also free to use with no API cost.

 We recommend using the lbl/cborg-* model aliases rather than referencing underlying model names directly.
 The aliases are mapped to specific model configurations that may be updated over time (e.g. when a newer or better model becomes available).
 Using the aliases ensures your application remains robust against future changes and version updates without requiring code changes on your end.